WHAT IS CEREBRAL PALSY?

 Here are some useful links to other webpages.

 The NICPR sends a quarterly newsletter to healthcare professionals who notify children to the Register.
 These newsletters address areas of practice and research that have been raised by our stakeholders.
-If you would like to read these newsletters please click here.
+You can read the NICPR newsletters on our website.

 OTHER REGISTERS, NETWORKS & RESEARCH CENTRES